AliGalipSekeroglu/IntroductionToJava/README.md

 9-Factorial in Java by using while and for loops.
 10-Creating random numbers and finding the months that random number matchs (switch-case)
 11-String operations (toUpperCase,toLowerCase,substring,charAt(ch)-- HackerRank)
+12-Guessing number between 1 and 100 with loops.